tseemann/barrnap/README.md

 ## Caveats

 * Barrnap does not do anything fancy.
-It has 3 HM models - 5S, 16S, and 23S.
+It has 3 HMM models - 5S, 16S, and 23S.
 They are built from full length seed alignments.

 ## Requirements